Pax 3 vs Furna: Dry Herb Vape Comparison

-You can assign a unique symbol to each oven that appears on the display when you pop it into the vaporizer.
+You can assign a unique symbol to each oven that appears on the display when you pop it into the device.
 This helps to easily keep track of strains or which oven is yours if you’re sharing the Furna.
 Colored mouthpiece nibs also provide a bright, visual distinction between ovens.

-The PAX 3 is compact, comes in a variety of colors, and has a visual indicator that represents multiple functions.
+The Pax 3 is compact, comes in a variety of colors, and has a visual indicator that represents multiple functions.
 Its design provides a simple interface but the trade-off is a lack of precision, cooling wait times, and more cleaning effort on your part.
-Once the PAX 3 has reached the pre-set temperature, it will vibrate to let you know it’s ready.
+Once the Pax 3 has reached the pre-set temperature, it will vibrate to let you know it’s ready.

 The Furna vaporizer is designed to create a seamless, enjoyable experience at every stage.
 From packing, to swapping, to cleaning, it’s efficient and easy to use.
 The Furna will vibrate when it reaches the desired temperature and leads the pack when it comes to sessions per charge and battery life.

 Moving the vaporizer will show you the battery level, with each petal representing a 25% charge.
-To charge PAX 3, use the USB cable to plug it into your laptop.
+To charge Pax 3, use the USB cable to plug it into your laptop.